A guide to not-for-profit data projects

 It’s worth reflecting publicly so that other not-for-profit organisations can learn from your journey.
 Our blog post outlines who we’ve worked with and examples of other organisations’ achievements – tell us if you’d like to be included!

 Lastly: get involved with the larger NFP data world!
 As part of our mission to boost the social sector’s data capacity, we’ve been fostering a community of socially minded data scientists.
 We held Melbourne’s first Datathon for Social Good and we run the Data for Social Good meetup.
 We’d love not-for-profit folks to take part and make connections.

-All our tutorials, templates, worksheets and publications in one easy-to-find place – and we’ve listed useful external resources to extend your understanding and guide your work.
+All our tutorials, templates, worksheets and publications in one easy-to-find place.

 To register, see our Tutorials page.
 Here’s the suggested sequence: